muhyusranam86/DataScience_Portfolio/README.md

 **Highlights:**
 * Checked for Trends and Seasonality in the data.
 Various regression models were used.

-**Metrics:** Minimum RMSE on test dataset was 42.XX using CatBoostRegressor.
+**Metrics:** Minimum RMSE on test dataset was 42.XX using CatBoostRegressor, lower than the rmse_test threshold of 48.